return42/sphkerneldoc/linux_src_doc/drivers/scsi/aic94xx/aic94xx_scb_c.rst

 Upper layers can implement their own timeout function, say to free resources they have with this SCB, and then call this one at the end of their timeout function.
-To do this, one should initialize the ascb->timer.{function, data, expires} prior to calling the post function.
+To do this, one should initialize the ascb->timer.{function, expires} prior to calling the post function.
 The timer is started by the post function.

 ..
 This file was automatic generated / don't edit.